VideDives/Videdives.org.za/content/pages/index.md

       text: Reach Out
       color: text-dark
     subtitle: >-
-      If you wish for the purchase of your shares to be immediate.
-Please let us know the AMOUNT OF SHARES you wish to purchase and fill in the I.D NUMBER field.
-So we may issue you an immediate invoice and Shareholder certificate , once you have paid for your shares.
+      "If you would like to expedite the purchase of your shares, kindly provide the number of shares you wish to acquire and ensure the ID number field is completed.
+Upon receipt of this information, we will promptly issue an invoice and your shareholder certificate once payment has been confirmed."
     text: ''
     actions: []
     media: